 The strong scent of Pennyroyal is potent in preventing fleas from coming into your home.
 When the fresh herb of Pennyroyal is placed around the home, you will be able to stop fleas from continuing their life cycle inside your house.

-Pennyroyal is known to be toxic to pregnant women or pregnant pets.
-Do not use this home remedy if you, someone in your home, or a pet are pregnant.
+Notes: Pennyroyal is known to be toxic to pregnant women or pregnant pets.
+Do not use this home remedy if you, someone in your home, or a pet is pregnant.

 10. Sprinkling Salt